jeforget/web-slingers/README.md

 9. Ensure that you are redirected to the Logged_in page and you can now post.

 # A sense of time (Project Part 3 Objective 1)
 A time-related feature showing the active and inactive time for a user has been added to the Post page.
 You must be signed in to use it.
+Logout should reset the time to 0.

 # A note to whoever is grading this (Project Part 2):